strapi/documentation/docs/user-docs/latest/content-types-builder/configuring-fields-content-type.md

 <!-- TODO: maybe add an icon to the title below, just like with all other sections, if we have generic "custom field" icon? -->
 ## Custom fields

-Custom fields are a way to extend Strapi’s capabilities by adding new types of fields to content-types.
+Custom fields are a way to extend Strapi’s capabilities by adding new types of fields to content-types or components.
 Once installed (see [Marketplace](/user-docs/latest/plugins/installing-plugins-via-marketplace.md) documentation), custom fields are listed in the _Custom_ tab when selecting a field for a content-type.
 <!-- TODO: update the link above if a new section is created or if we update the h2 in the other page -->

 Each custom field type can have basic and advanced settings.
 The [Marketplace](https://market.strapi.io/) lists all available custom fields and hosts dedicated documentation for each custom field, including specific settings.